Experts share best credit card advice

 Keep in mind that secured credit cards require a cash deposit to get started, although you’ll get your deposit back if you close or upgrade your account in good standing.

 El recommends using the “candy bar method” to build credit with a secured card.
 With this strategy, you would only use your new secured card once or twice per month to buy a candy bar.
 After you charge a candy bar to your card, you would head home and pay your bill right away.

-“This shows the lender that you are using your credit and that you pay your bills on time,” he says.
-He also suggests that, if you do this for a year, you may build up your credit score enough to where you can get approved for an unsecured credit card.
+“This shows the lender that you are using your credit and that you pay your bills on time,” El says.
+He also suggests that, if you do this for a year, you may build up your credit score enough that you can get approved for an unsecured credit card.

 If you find you’re paying an annual fee for perks you’re not really using, this may be the year to downgrade or cancel your card and switch to a credit card with no annual fee.

 With identity theft and other types of fraud on the rise, it’s smart to be proactive with your finances.
 Credit expert John Ulzheimer, formerly of FICO and Equifax, says you should take advantage of the technology offered by your credit card issuer and set up mobile alerts if you can.
 He says that mobile alerts can send you a text or email when a purchase is made with your card, a payment has been made or your payment is due.

 “Tracking your usage via text and email will guarantee that, if your card information has been compromised, you’ll know in real time when a fraudster attempts to use the information illegally,” says Ulzheimer.